CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /tabs >}}

 {{%notice note%}}
-NVIDIA Spectrum-2 switches and later support a maximum of 15996 VLAN elements and calculate the total number of VLAN elements as the number of VLANs times the number of configured bridges.
+- NVIDIA Spectrum-1 switches support a maximum of 4000 VLAN elements.
+NVIDIA Spectrum-2 switches and later support a maximum of 15996 VLAN elements.
+Cumulus Linux calculates the total number of VLAN elements as the number of VLANs times the number of configured bridges.
 For example, 6 bridges, each containing 2600 VLANs totals 15600 VLAN elements.

-If you enable multiple VLAN-aware bridges and want to use more VLAN elements than the default, you must update the number of VLAN elements in the `/etc/mlx/datapath/broadcast_domains.conf` file:
+- On NVIDIA Spectrum-2 switches and later, if you enable multiple VLAN-aware bridges and want to use more VLAN elements than the default, you must update the number of VLAN elements in the `/etc/mlx/datapath/broadcast_domains.conf` file:
    - To specify the total number of bridge domains you want to use, uncomment and edit the `broadcast_domain.max_vlans` parameter.
 The default value is 6143.
    - To specify the total number of subinterfaces you want to use, uncomment and edit the `broadcast_domain.max_subinterfaces` parameter.
 The default value is 3872.

    You must restart `switchd` with the `systemctl restart switchd` command to apply the configuration.

-- The number of `broadcast_domain.max_vlans` plus `broadcast_domain.max_subinterfaces` cannot exceed 15996.
+   The number of `broadcast_domain.max_vlans` plus `broadcast_domain.max_subinterfaces` cannot exceed 15996.
-- Increasing the `broadcast_domain.max_vlans` parameter can affect layer 2 multicast scale support.
+   Increasing the `broadcast_domain.max_vlans` parameter can affect layer 2 multicast scale support.
 {{%/notice%}}

 ## Reserved VLAN Range